jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * Added an example for RDAP conformance.
 * Updated the rationale for using the new "application/geofeed+csv" media type.
 * Updated the "Applications that use this media type" section for the "application/geofeed+csv" registration.

+## Changes from 02 to 03

+* Removed "value" and "hreflang" explanations from the "Geofeed Link" section.
+Further, clarified the "zero or more" cardinality of Geofeed link objects.
+* Updated the "Redaction" section for the new redacted name of type "geofeed links".

 {backmatter}